nginxinc/kubernetes-ingress/examples/custom-resources/jwks/README.md

 To set up Keycloak:
 1. To connect to Keycloak, use `https://keycloak.example.com`.

 2. Create a new Realm.
 We will use `jwks-example` for this example.
-This can be done by selecting the dropdown menu on the left and selecting Create Realm
+This can be done by selecting the dropdown menu on the left and selecting `Create Realm`

 3. Create a new Client called `jwks-client`.
-This can be done by selecting the Clients tab on the left and then selecting Create client.
+This can be done by selecting the `Client`s tab on the left and then selecting `Create client`.
-   - When creating the Client, ensure both Client authentication and Authorization are enabled.
+   - When creating the Client, ensure both `Client authentication` and `Authorization` are enabled.

-4. Once the client is created, navigate to the Credentials tab for that client and copy the Client secret.
+4. Once the client is created, navigate to the `Credentials` tab for that client and copy the client secret.
    - This can be saved in the `SECRET` shell variable for later:
       ```
       export SECRET=<client secret>